• Skip to primary navigation

 • Espresso: Be sure to make your own espresso or strong coffee fresh.

 • Nutmeg: This is the final garnish on top of the latte.
 Don't skip this, as it makes the latte look even prettier and adds to the spiced taste.
-I like to freshly grate my own nutmeg with a microplane (affiliate) and whole nutmegs.
+We like to freshly grate my own nutmeg with a microplane (affiliate) and whole nutmegs.
 So good!

-gingerbread syrup in a saucepan
+making gingerbread syrup in a saucepan

-gingerbread syrup in a mason jar
+gingerbread syrup in a jar and in a glass mug

 Recipe FAQs